-At Crystalloids we deliver in sprints and maintain a constant dialogue between our developers and the clients of our product owner and stakeholders.
-Scrum has three roles: product owner, SCRUM master and the development team members.
+At Crystalloids, we deliver in sprints and maintain a constant dialogue between our developers and the clients of our product owner and stakeholders.
+Scrum has three roles: product owner, SCRUM master, and the development team members.

 The product owner has a mandate and is available to fulfill his or her role to safeguard quality, agility, and velocity.
-Crystalloids usually delivers the development team and the SCRUM master, the product owner is preferably supplied by the client.
+Crystalloids usually deliver the development team and the SCRUM master, the product owner is preferably supplied by the client.

 The SCRUM master is responsible for gluing everything together and ensuring that scrum is being done well.
-In practical terms, that means the scrum master helps the product owner define value, the development team delivers the value, and the SCRUM team to become better.
+In practical terms, that means the scrum master helps the product owner define value, the development team delivers the value, and the SCRUM team becomes better.
 In most cases with smaller projects, the SCRUM master is also developing.

 It’s the development team that delivers most of the work.
 They may be engineers, analysts, or another role that is needed to deliver results.